 The Observation Chamber is a state-of-the-art, compact, and robust solution.
 It does not have any fragile mirrors and instead features an innovative optical design.
 Everything about this system is designed to be efficient and effective.
 It is a high quality product that is basically plug and play.

 Inside the chamber, the container of choice (e.g. a petri dish or a multi-well plate) is placed on a backlight.
-In combination with a high quality camera, the infrared light in this backlight makes sure you get the optimal video image for video tracking with EthoVision XT.
+In combination with a high quality camera, the infrared light in this backlight makes sure you get the optimal video image for video tracking with EthoVision XT, while at the same time, the wavelength of the LED’s does not affect the swimming behavior or your larvae (Hartmann et al., 2018).
 The backlight also has holders to make sure your plate or dish is placed in the exact same position every time, making it easy to switch out during the experiment without having to adjust your arena and detection settings in the EthoVision XT software.